 Reproducción Asistida ORG.
 Video: ¿Quién recurre al diagnóstico genético preimplantacional?
 (When is preimplantation genetic diagnosis used?), by Antonio Alcaide Raya, BSc, MSc, PhD, Aug 2, 2016.
 [See original video in Spanish].

-FAQs from users: 'How accurate is PGD for down syndrome?', 'Does PGD / PGS test for Down syndrome?', 'What are the most common diseases leading people to use PGD?' and 'How are genetic diseases detected in a fetus?'.
+FAQs from users: 'Can all diseases be diagnosed with embryo biopsy?', 'How accurate is PGD for down syndrome?', 'Does PGD / PGS test for Down syndrome?', 'What are the most common diseases leading people to use PGD?' and 'How are genetic diseases detected in a fetus?'.